 Go to the nearest police station, complete and sign SAPS form 55(A) and give as much detail as you can about the missing child, including:

 - Full name, ID, address, contact details including phone numbers and social media accounts.
-If the missing child has a cell phone, the police will contact the cell phone companies to see if they can track the phone using its IMEI number.
+If the missing child has a cell phone, the police will contact the cell phone companies to see if they can locate the phone using its IMEI number.

 - A hard copy photo – make sure you have a few recent photos of your loved one with you.